Chapter 47: Trials – 160 AK, Late Spring to Late Summer

 It was late summer.
 Blackhawk had sworn he’d be gone before the trials commenced.
 Yet, Caileagh’s – if it could be called that – had already occurred.

-The former Duchess of Lorness had pleaded guilty to all charges leveled against her.
+The former Duchess of Lorness had pled guilty to all charges leveled against her.
 She’d acknowledged it would be impossible to undo the smallest fraction of the evils she’d committed.
 Thus, she was willing and ready to meet Lord J’shua.

 She hadn’t asked for clemency, nor would she name co-conspirators in open court.
 However, those watching were informed, she had provided an exhaustive list to Licht Gegen.